microsoft/hermes-windows/benchmarks/hermes-windows/Individual.md

 - octane/typescript.js: `Typescript {score}`
 - octane/zlib.js: `zlib {score}`

-Note: Octane scores are higher = faster (inverse of time).
+Note: Octane {score} is `reference / meanTime * 100` — higher = faster.
+The actual milliseconds are not printed.
+To get real time measurements, use the bench-runner versions in `bench-runner/resource/test-suites/octane/` instead.
 Some octane benchmarks emit compiler warnings to stderr but still run correctly.